-The IPV6 parameter can be configured via the front panel display for the first ethernet port (ETH0) only.
-Additionally IPV6 configuration can be done via network connection with TELNET, SSH or the WEB interface.
-You can specify up to three IPv6 addresses for your LANTIME timeserver.
+The IPv6 parameters can be configured via the front panel display for the first ethernet port (ETH0) only.
+Additional IPv6 configuration can be done via network connection with TELNET, SSH or the WEB interface.

+You can specify up to three IPv6 addresses for your LANTIME timeserver (two via front panel display and another one via WEB interface).
 Additionally you can switch off the IPv6 autoconf feature.
 IPv6 addresses are 128 bits in length and written as a chain of 16 bit numbers in hexadecimal notation, separated with colons.
 A sequence of zeros can be substituted with "::" once.

-If you enabled the IPv6 protocol, the LANTIME always gets a link local address in the format "fe80:: ....", which is based upon the MAC address of the interface.
+If you enabled the IPv6 protocol, the LANTIME always gets a link local address in the format "fe80::", which is based upon the MAC address of the interface.
 If a IPv6 router advertiser is available in your network and if you enabled the IPv6 autoconf feature, your LANTIME will be set up with up to three link global addresses automatically.

-10.5.5 Menu: Link Mode
+10.8.5 Menu: Link Mode

-With the Link Mode submenu the parameters for link speed and duplex mode of the first ethernet interface (ETH0) can be configured.
-There are 5 modes available: Autosensing, 10 Mbit/Half Duplex, 100 Mbit/Full-Duplex, 100 Mbit/Full-Duplex.
-The interfaces are configured with "Autosensing" by default.
+The parameters for speed and link mode of the net card can be changed with the menu item "Link Mode".
+There are 5 modes available: Autosensing, 10 MBit/Half-Duplex, 100 MBit/Half-Duplex, 10 MBit/Full-Duplex, 100 MBit/Full-Duplex.
+Default setting is Autosensing.

-10.5.6 Menu: Network Services
+10.8.6 Menu: Setup Network Services